Political Campaign Managers

 Political campaign managers oversee politicians' bids for public office.
 They provide a variety of services, including political consultation, marketing, fundraising and public relations.
 People in this position often hire, train, and coordinate the activities of staff members and volunteers in all aspects of a campaign.

-Like many public relations and fundraising managers, political campaign managers often work in an office atmosphere.
-However, nearly half work more than 40 hours a week, according to the U.S. Bureau of Labor Statistics (BLS).
+Like many public relations and fundraising managers, political campaign managers often work long hours in an office atmosphere.
 They might have the rewarding experience of helping a political candidate win an election, but they also have to deal with the stress of such responsibility.

 |Degree Level||Bachelor's degree|

 |Degree Fields||Campaign management, political science, or a related field|

 |Key Skills||Excellent organizational, written and oral communication skills; ability to manage stressful situations, to multi-task, to work on a team, and to work long hours, nights and weekends|